kubevirt/kubevirt.github.io/pages/summit.md

 ---

 The KubeVirt community held its first ever dedicated online event about all things KubeVirt.
-The KubeVirt Summit is a 2-day virtual event to discover, discuss, hack and learn about managing virtual machines in Kubernetes using KubeVirt.
+The KubeVirt Summit was a 2-day virtual event to discover, discuss, hack and learn about managing virtual machines in Kubernetes using KubeVirt.

-Everyone with an interest in KubeVirt is welcome to join, users and contributors alike.

 Many thanks to everyone who contributed to the event!